DarrenPaulWright/karma-webpack-bundle/README.md

 | [settings] | <code>object</code> | Overrides any of the provided settings. |

 **Example**
-create a file in the root of your project called karma.conf.js:
+Create a file in the root of your project called karma.conf.js:

 ```javascript
 const { karmaConfig } = require('karma-webpack-bundle');